Swimming Out Till the Sea Turns Blue: Synopsis

 Swimming Out Till the Sea Turns Blue is organized into 18 chapters and centers on three great modern Chinese writers, Jia Pingwa, Yu Hua, and Liang Hong at a literary festival which Jia organized in May 2019 in his hometown of Fenyang in Shanxi province.
 Through reflections on their childhoods, careers, and lives, the authors discuss the changes China has undergone since their births in the 1950s, 60s, and 70s.

 Production

-Swimming Out Till the Sea Turns Blue was directed by Jia Zhangke, produced by Zhao Tao, Xstream Pictures, Huaxia Film Distribution, Shanxi Film and Television Group, Huaxin Kylin Culture Media, Wisharty Media, Huayi Brothers Pictures, Shi Dian Culture Communication, We Entertainment, IQIYI pictures, and Alibaba entertainment, written by Jia Zhangke and Wan Jiahuan, and edited by Kong Jing-Lei.
+Swimming Out Till the Sea Turns Blue was directed by Jia Zhangke, produced by Zhao Tao, Xstream Pictures, Huaxia Film Distribution, Shanxi Film and Television Group, Huaxin Kylin Culture Media, Wishart Media, Huayi Brothers Pictures, Shi Dian Culture Communication, We Entertainment, iQIYI Pictures, and Alibaba Pictures Group, written by Jia Zhangke and Wan Jiahuan, and edited by Kong Jinlei.
 Its cinematography was done by Yu Lik-wai and its sound was done by Zhang Yang.
 It is distributed internationally by M2K and in the United States by Cinema Guild.